langurmonkey/website-source/content/blog/2021/dark-theme-redesign.md

 }
 {{< /highlight >}}

-If the setting is not set or not available, we fall back to checking the [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
+If the setting is not set or not available, we fall back to checking the `sessionStorage`.[^sessSt]

 Session storage
 ---------------